stablekernel/aqueduct/docs/docs/index.md

 }
 ```

-Values from the request can be read by accessing the `request` property or can be bound to responder method arguments:
+Properties of the request are bound to responder method arguments and controller properties:

 ```dart
 class ResourceController extends HTTPController {